jean-michel-gonet/angular-backtest/README.md

 npm --version
 ```

-Later on, to update _Node.js_, simply reinstall it from the same source.
+To update _Node.js_, simply reinstall it from the same source.

 ### Compile and run the program (all platforms)
 Look for or create an appropriate folder where to install the project, then open the command prompt, navigate to it, and use _Git_ to clone the sources: